-All of these aspects can be fixed through creating new habits.
-New habits can be started in the holidays and continued throughout the year.
-The feeling that comes with holiday and happy habits becomes addictive to everyone in the household.
-When we create good family habits they are then associated to happy times.
+It’s also the perfect time to reset and recharge your body and START a slow detoxification.
+Employ some fresh new family habits for the kids.
+The feeling that comes with holiday and happy habits becomes addictive to everyone in the household and then we create good family habits that are associated with happy times.

-Keep in mind the longer you over eat ‘double the time stuck in the habit’.
+3. THINK portions.
+Ensure you keep with meals and understand all snacking is part of your meal time too.
+Try to stick with your portion of your fist size.
+Keep in mind the longer you over eat it is ‘double the time stuck in the food habit’.
 Meaning the time to retrain you brain back on track is twice the time.
 Eg. Eat everything for 2 days – means 4 days for you to get you mind and body out of the habit.
 Eat rubbish for 6 days means 12 days to break the mind and body function habits.
 The longer you do it the harder it is…

-Remember all the food you made and others gave you DOES NOT have to be eaten.
+Remember all the food you made and others DO NOT have to be eaten.
 Take smaller portions and enjoy the taste of each bite.
 Leftovers can be the biggest weight gain pain so give away as much as you can.